MelatonPro/RedesignedEngine/README.md

 # Piracy Warning:

 This client is made with <a href="https://modrinth.com/app">Modrinth App</a> and requires it to run the .mrpack file.
-So this does not let you pirate Minecraft: Java Edition!
+You can only play Singleplayer unless your signed into a Microsoft account with a digital copy of Minecraft: Java Edition.

 # Featured Mods that are included!
 <p>Auth Me</p>